paszu/3DSRepo/Troubleshooting.md

 11. Select "EmuNAND FIRM1 Inject" from `firm.bin`
 12. Press B until you see the main menu
 13. Perform "One Click Setup"
-14. If this still fails, restore SysNAND from `sysNAND_original.bin`, restore RedNAND from `emuNAND_formatted.bin` and retry from Part 4 - Section II - Step 9.
+14. If this still fails, restore SysNAND from `sysNAND_original.bin`, restore RedNAND from `emuNAND_formatted.bin` and retry from Part 4 - Section IV - Step 9.

 ####"Validation Stage 1: FAILED" and "Validation Stage 2: FAILED"

 The workaround for this issue was confusing and bricked a few users, so it has been removed.

-You should restore SysNAND from `sysNAND_original.bin`, restore RedNAND from `emuNAND_formatted.bin` and retry from Part 4 - Section II - Step 9.
+You should restore SysNAND from `sysNAND_original.bin`, restore RedNAND from `emuNAND_formatted.bin` and retry from Part 4 - Section IV - Step 9.

 ####"Validation Stage 1: SUCCESS" and "Validation Stage 2: FAILED"